Homemade Alfredo Sauce

 - Pour in the heavy cream and bring to a gentle simmer.

-- Reduce heat to low and stir in the Parmesan cheese until melted.
+- Reduce the heat to low and stir in the Parmesan cheese gradually.

-- Season with salt, pepper, and nutmeg to taste.
+- Season with salt, pepper, and nutmeg (if using) to taste.